 Watch Video – Creating a Step Chart in Excel

 A step chart can be useful when you want to show the changes that occur at irregular intervals.
-For example, price rise in milk products, petrol, tax rate, interest rates, etc.
+For example, the price rise in milk products, petrol, tax rate, interest rates, etc.

 Unfortunately, Excel does not have an inbuilt feature to create a step chart, however, it can easily be created by rearranging the data set.